How to help your partner love their body (even when they don't).

 In other words, I decided to love my body (because it's a decision)!

 These days I love my strong, capable body.
-I’m really healthy, and this is what my body looks like naturally...
-I think we need to redefine what a healthy body looks like because it’s not always abs and lean bodies like you see in the magazines.
+I’m really healthy, and this is what my body looks like naturally… I think we need to redefine what a healthy body looks like because it’s not always abs and lean bodies like you see in magazines.

 Loving your body in a society that tells you NOT to love your body is a radical act of self-love.